Haitian Americans: Bloggers and social media

-Haitian-Americans have been taking advantage of digital technologies and developments since they become available; for example the employment of radio shows, such as Radyo Lekòl (or School Radio), to talk about Haitian life in an American context.
+Haitian-Americans have been taking advantage of digital technologies and developments since they became available; for example, the employment of radio shows, such as Radyo Lekòl (or School Radio), to talk about Haitian life in an American context.
 In more recent times, however, Haitian Americans have taken to the internet as a forum.
-Many have sought to fill in, what they believe is, the void of diversity among influential social media users.
+Many have sought to fill what they believe is the void of diversity among influential social media users.
+Haitian-American artists, famous personalities, and social media influencers have also used platform, like Instagram, Twitter, and Facebook to shed light on Haiti's struggles.
+Figures such as Kodak Black, Wyclef Jean, Pras Michel, and Garcelle Beauvais have utilized their presence to promote aid and solidarity for Haiti.
+By reaching an audience and leveraging their celebrity status, they have drawn attention to the challenges faced by the country.

+Haitian-American bloggers and influencers in the media have established virtual communities to engage in discussions about Haitian culture, politics, and societal issues.
+Social media channels have transformed into hubs for conversations and advocacy efforts where Haitian Americans can connect with each other and exchange viewpoints on Haiti and its diaspora.